 Set your first piece in the jig and adjust your fence so that the blade will cut starting right on the corner of the piece.
 This will maximize your materials.
 Save the off-cuts as you can use them to build a smaller version of the star.

 As I mentioned above, you can actually get 2 pieces out of each blank at this point.
 To do so, set your jig so that you will have approximately the same amount of wood on both sides on this first cut.
 You will essentially be creating mirror image pieces if you do so.
 If you choose this route, you may want to make your pieces slightly longer in step 1.
+Here is a video that better explains the process.

 5. Drill pocket holes and attach each “petal” of the wooden star together.